List of highest mountains on Earth: Geographical distribution

 Almost all mountains in the list are located in the Himalaya and Karakoram ranges to the south and west of the Tibetan plateau.
 All peaks 7000 m or higher are located in East, Central or South Asia in a rectangle edged by Noshaq (7492 m) on the Afghanistan–Pakistan border in the west, Jengish Chokusu (Tuōmù'ěr Fēng, 7439 m) on the Kyrgyzstan–Xinjiang border to the north, Gongga Shan (Minya Konka, 7556 m) in Sichuan to the east, and Kabru (7412 m) on the Sikkim–Nepal border to the south.

-As of November 2025, the highest peaks on four of the mountains — Gangkhar Puensum, Labuche Kang III, Karjiang, and Tongshanjiabu, all located in Bhutan or China — have not been ascended.
-The most recent peak to have its first ever ascent is Saser Kangri II East, in India, on 24 August 2011.
+As of November 2025, the highest peaks on four of the mountains—Gangkhar Puensum, Labuche Kang III, Tongshanjiabu and Apsarasas Kangri, all located in India, Bhutan or China—have not been ascended.
+The most recent peak to have its first ever ascent is Karjiang, in China, on 13 August 2024.

 The highest mountain outside of Asia is Aconcagua (6961 m), the 189th highest in the world.